-A 2023 CNBC story, reporting on our shareholder engagements, described UCF as an "activist investment firm" (Dollar General, Dollar Tree urged to improve worker safety, wages).
-For some, that is a pejorative term, describing perhaps a pesky shareholder meddling in corporate affairs and management.
-But at UCF, we consider it a badge of honor and an apt description of our approach.
-We invest actively and unabashedly, to make a difference, to ensure a sustainable future, for God's people and God's earth.
+A 2023 CNBC story, reporting on our shareholder engagements, described UCF a "activist investment firm" (Dollar General, D Tree urged to improve worker safety, wages For some, that is a pejorative term, describin perhaps a pesky shareholder meddling in corporate affairs and management.
+But at l we consider it a badge of honor and an apt description of our approach.
+We invest activ and unabashedly, to make a difference, to ensure a sustainable future, for God's people and God's earth.

-Thank you for allowing us to be partners with you in the ongoing journey of responsible stewardship.
+Thank you for allowing us to be partners wit in the ongoing journey of responsible stewardship.